cardillan/mindcode/SYNTAX-2-EXPRESSIONS.markdown

 The `||` and `or` operators, although they are meant to provide boolean or, may not produce boolean values when their operands aren't boolean themselves.
 They're identical with the bitwise or (`|`).
-It works as expected with control statements, eg.
+It works as expected with control statements, e.g.

 ```
 items = vault1.totalItems